tpalko/freshbeats-pi/README.md

 Each of the three services ('beater' web app, mpplayer.py RPC server, and freshbeats.py) have two environment configuration files: 'dev' and 'prod'.
 The biggest difference between these environment setups are the paths to network shares.
 Generally, 'dev' expects that the service is running inside a Vagrant VM, and so will look for the mounts in /mounts. 'prod' expects that the service is running on a deployed machine, real or virtual, and will look in the traditional /mnt folder.

-The 'rpi' Vagrant VM is available for testing, however it is not currently configured with audio outputs, so it's not very useful for actually testing beatplayer.py.
+The 'rpi' Vagrant VM is available for testing, however it is not currently configured with audio outputs, so it's not very useful for actually testing BeatPlayer (mpplayer.py).
 Also, the chef-client provisioner hasn't been fully tested on it.
 I generally just use the actual Raspberry Pi for testing and don't bother powering up the VM - hence the commented IP address and inclusion of the Pi's hostname in the 'beater' web app's 'dev' settings file.

 #### 'beater' web app